 The General auto insurance coverage options

-The General offers the standard auto insurance coverage options for your policy.
+The General offers the standard auto insurance coverage options:

 The General car insurance discounts

-• Safety features: Earn extra savings off your policy when your car is equipped with safety features, like factory-installed passive restraints.
+• Safety features: Earn extra savings off your policy when your car has safety features like factory-installed passive restraints.

-• New car owners: If you recently purchased a brand-new car, The General may give you an extra discount.
+• New car owners: The General may give you an extra discount if you recently purchased a brand-new car.

-• Recent insurance: If you have had insurance within the last five years, you can receive a lower premium, even if your Insurance coverage was with a different provider and not with The General.
+• Recent insurance: If you have had insurance within the last five years, you can receive a lower premium, even if your Insurance coverage was with a different provider.

-• Multiple vehicles: You can save extra money off your premiums when you insure multiple vehicles within the same household, such as adding insurance for your spouse or children.
+• Multiple vehicles: You can save extra money off your premiums when you insure multiple cars within the same household.

-• Paid-in-full: The General not only offers the option to earn a discount for paying your policy in full, but you can also choose from either six or 12-month policies for your extra payment discount.
+• Paid-in-full: The General offers the option to earn a discount for paying your policy in full.
+You can also choose from six- or 12-month policies for an extra payment discount.

-• Quarter payment discounts: Not everyone can pay ahead for an entire year’s worth of premiums, and even six months can be difficult to pay at once, so the General gives the option for quarter payment discounts instead.
-However, this discount is limited to some select states only, so be sure to ask your agent about availability when purchasing or renewing your policy.
+• Quarter payment discounts: Not everyone can pay ahead for an entire year’s worth of premiums, and even six months can be difficult to pay at once, so the General gives the option for quarter-payment discounts instead.
+However, this discount is limited to select states, so ask your agent about availability.

-• Homeowner discount: If you own your own home, you can receive an additional discount – even if you do not maintain your homeowners insurance policy with The General.
+• Homeowner discount: If you own your own home, you can receive an additional discount – even if you do not maintain a homeowners policy with The General.

-• Good student discount: The General offers young drivers extra discounts with special savings for full-time students.
+• Good student discount: The General offers discounts for full-time students.

 • Safe driver: If you have successfully completed a defensive driving course, The General may reward you with extra safe driver discounts.

-• Accident-free: That safe driver discount also applies when you are accident-free for three to five years.
+• Accident-free: That safe driver discount applies when accident-free for three to five years.

 The General offers an exclusive Double Deductible discount, which doubles your deductible for your first 45 days with your new policy.
 It is a one-time discount that is available in some states.

-You also have the option to bundle your policy with several types of insurance, including homeowners insurance, renters insurance, life insurance, boat insurance, motor home insurance, and even pet insurance.
+You also have the option to bundle your policy with several types of insurance, including homeowners, renters, life insurance, boat insurance, motorhome insurance and pet insurance.

 Where is The General auto insurance available?